MicrosoftDocs/IntuneDocs.es-es/intune/vpn-settings-macos.md

     - **F5 Edge Client**
     - **Pulse Secure**
     - **VPN personalizada**
-- **Tunelización dividida**: puede **Habilitar** o **Deshabilitar** esta opción, que permite que los dispositivos decidan qué conexión usar en función del tráfico.
+- **Tunelización dividida** - : puede **Habilitar** o **Deshabilitar** esta opción, que permite que los dispositivos decidan qué conexión usar en función del tráfico.
 Por ejemplo, un usuario en un hotel usará la conexión VPN para acceder a los archivos de trabajo, pero usará la red normal del hotel para la exploración web habitual.

 <!--- **Per-app VPN** - Select this option if you want to associate this VPN connection with an iOS or macOS app so that the connection will be opened when the app is run.
 You can associate the VPN profile with an app when you assign the software.
 For more information, see [How to assign and monitor apps](apps-deploy.md). --->